Serena1432/Katheryne/README.md

 ### Configuration

-* Copy the `.env` file to a new one and rename it to `.env`, then edit the file and specify the token with the `TOKEN` variable.
+* Copy the `.env.sample` file to a new one and rename it to `.env`, then edit the file and specify the token with the `TOKEN` variable.

 * Copy the `config.sample` folder into a new one, and rename it to `config`.
 After that, config the BOT yourself to your liking based on the instructions below.